alxrm/presento/README.md

 ## Setup

-_Note: If you simply need the working product, just jump into [builds](https://github.com/alxrm/presento/tree/master/build/snapshot) directory and choose one of the executable binaries_
+__NOTE: If you simply need the working product, just jump into [builds](https://github.com/alxrm/presento/tree/master/build/snapshot) directory and choose one of the executable binaries__

 For those who want to build it manually.
 Presento is written in Go so you'll need to [install Go first](https://golang.org/dl/).
 Once that's done, you can build the app.
 First get the source: